 Ginna Newton has more than 15 years of leadership experience organizing and streamlining companies.
 Her significant quality systems training, ISO and TQM training and HAACP training offer additional layers to her knowledge and understanding of the complexities of the corporate entity.
 Her achievements have been featured in Smart Money magazine, as well as other industry and business media.

 Her strategic approach to growing a business is reflected in her work as President of Old Dominion Enterprises, Inc. and as Quality Systems Manager of the Louis Dreyfus Corporation, where her system development and process improvement delivered impressive bottom-line results.
 She also successfully completed the merger and acquisition of Old Dominion Enterprises, Inc. with a large public entity at the end of 2006.
 Her turnaround capabilities are also highlighted by her accomplishments as CFO of Old Dominion Enterprises, Inc., where she led a company to record profitability through complete corporate restructuring that included major shifts in financial strategy, financial planning, operations, marketing communications, and training.

 Ginna also served as a telecommunications manager for ESI, a division of Southwestern Bell Telephone and Southwestern Bell Mobile Systems (Currently SBC) where she focused on brand building and increased market share in both the B2B and B2C arenas.

 Ginna received her BA from Saint Louis University.
-She resides in Arlington, Virginia with her husband and daughters.

 Ann Davlin has made a career out of working for the environment.
 She brings to the Carbon War Room over 20 years of experience that includes capital raising, event organizing, environmental policy work and brownfields development.